Picture a day with zero backlog in your legal department.

 #3 Always stay in touch with the legal tech industry

-The legal tech industry is constantly evolving, with new tools, platforms, and innovations emerging regularly.
+The legal tech space is constantly evolving, with new tools, platforms, and innovations emerging regularly.
 To make the most of technology, in-house counsel should remain engaged and informed about the latest developments.

-This includes attending conferences, webinars, and workshops, as well as subscribing to relevant publications and maintaining a network of contacts within the legal tech community.
+This includes attending conferences, webinars, and workshops, as well as subscribing to relevant publications and maintaining a network of contacts within the legal innovation community.

 “If you think that you're doing everything perfectly, you're not going to grow.
 There's always an opportunity for self-improvement.”